More bad news from south of the Orange Curtain, as a bike rider lost his life on Santiago Canyon Road.

-The paper reports Sommer Gonzalez was driving south on Santiago Canyon at an unsafe speed when she turned to the right, suggesting that maybe Robinson was killed in a right hook.
+The paper reports Sommer Gonzales was driving south on Santiago Canyon at an unsafe speed when she turned to the right, suggesting that maybe Robinson was killed in a right hook.
 (Update: It appears the reference to an unsafe turn refers to a deadly swerve into the bike lane, rather that a turn onto another road or driveway.)

 Unfortunately, the rest is trapped behind their paywall.
 (Update: The Register has remove the paywall on this story.)